bmcgaughey1/DroneLidarCode/README.md

 (over 800 pulses per square meter) and provide highly detailed information about the upper- and mid-canopy vegetation.
 The point cloud data is not available in the repository but is accessible on a shared drive and available to project collaborators.
-Subsamples of the data for specific field plots are available [here](http://forsys.sefs.uw.edu/transfer/T3Plots/).
+Samples of the data for specific field plots are available [here](http://forsys.sefs.uw.edu/transfer/T3Plots/).

-![Point cloud data showing young trees with scattered older trees](extras/lidardata.jpg?raw=true)
+![Point cloud data showing young trees with scattered older trees](extras/lidardata.png?raw=true)

 This repository contains the field data and analysis code used to develop useful products from the lidar data and to explore some specific